 Each field is listed in a separate box in the refine results pane.
-These can be collapsed by using the in the field box header.
+These can be collapsed by using the expand arrow in the field box header.
 Blue text indicates the keyword and the bracketed number indicate the amount of records associated to it.

 Clicking on a blue keyword conducts a search to return results specific to the selected topic and the relevant keyword from the associated field.
-For example, below we can see that by clicking on the author Smith, P. (239) listed in the author field box a filtered search is generated limiting results the author: "Smith, P".
+For example, below we can see that by clicking on the author 'Goodband, R.D.' listed in the author field box a filtered search is generated limiting results to the topic: "Pigs" and the author: "Goodband B.".
 This is displayed in the filter display at the top of the results page.